mkre/Schafkopf/README.md

 # Schafkopf
-This is an Open Source implementation of the bavarian card game **Schafkopf**.
+This is an Open Source implementation of the bavarian card game **Schafkopf**, forked from https://github.com/thielepaul/Schafkopf and enhanced.
+It's work in progress.

-Feel free to check out the demo at: https://schafkopf.p4u1.de
+Build and run it on your own server with docker: `docker build Schafkopf -t schafkopf && docker run -p 80:80 schafkopf`.

-Or run it on your own server with docker: `docker run -p 9080:80 -p 9443:443 thielepaul/schafkopf`
+When trying out, note that first all 4 players must connect.
+Use Firefox' Multi-Account Container Extension or similar.

 What can this app offer you:
 * Play Schafkopf with friends in their browser